-The applicant may then be invited to attend a formal interview at which his/her relevant skills and experience will be discussed in more detail.
-All shortlisted applicants will be tested at interview about their suitability to work with children.

-If it is decided to make an offer of employment following the formal interview, any such offer will be conditional on the following:

-- the agreement of a mutually acceptable start date and the signing of a contract incorporating the School's standard terms and conditions of employment; - verification of the applicant's identity (where that has not previously been verified); - verification of qualifications, whether professional or otherwise, which the School takes into account in making the appointment decision, whether a requirement for the role or not - verification of the applicant's employment history - the receipt of two references (one of which must be from the applicant's most recent employer) which the School considers to be satisfactory; - for positions which involve 'teaching work', information about whether the applicant has ever been referred to, or is the subject of a sanction, restriction or prohibition issued by the Teaching Regulation Agency which renders them unable or unsuitable to work at the School; - for applicants who have carried out teaching work outside the UK, information about whether the applicant has ever been referred to, or is the subject of a sanction issued by a regulator of the teaching profession in any other country which renders them unable or unsuitable to work at the School; - where the position amounts to 'regulated activity' (see section 4.3.2 below) the receipt of an enhanced disclosure from the DBS which the School considers to be satisfactory; - where the position amounts to 'regulated activity' (see section 4.3.2 below) confirmation that the applicant is not named on the Children's Barred List; - information about whether the applicant has ever been subject to a direction under section 142 of the Education Act 2002 which renders them unable or unsuitable to work at the School; - for management positions, information about whether the applicant has ever been referred to the Department for Education, or is the subject of a direction under section 128 of the Education and Skills Act 2008 which renders them unable or unsuitable to work at the School; - confirmation that the applicant is not disqualified from acting as a trustee / governor or senior manager of a charity under the Charities Act 2011 (if applicable, see section 4.6 below) - verification of the applicant's medical fitness for the role (see section 4.7 below); - verification of the applicant's right to work in the UK; - any further checks which the School decides are necessary as a result of the applicant having lived or worked outside of the UK which may include an overseas criminal records check, certificate of good conduct or professional references;
+- 3.3.
+The applicant may then be invited to attend a formal interview at which his/her relevant skills and experience will be discussed in more detail (see Appendix 3 for more details).
+All shortlisted applicants will be tested at interview about their suitability to work with children. - 3.4.
+If it is decided to make an offer of employment following the formal interview, any such offer will be conditional on the following: - the agreement of a mutually acceptable start date and the signing of a contract incorporating the School's standard terms and conditions of employment; - verification of the applicant's identity (where that has not previously been verified); - verification of qualifications which the School deems a requirement for the post, or which the applicant otherwise cites in support of their application, and which the School takes into account in making the appointment decision; - the receipt of two references (one of which must be from the applicant's most recent employer) which the School considers to be satisfactory; - for positions which involve 'teaching work', information about whether the applicant has ever been referred to, or is the subject of a sanction, restriction or prohibition issued by, the Teaching Regulation Agency which renders them unable or unsuitable to work at the School; - for applicants who have carried out teaching work outside the UK, information about whether the applicant has ever been referred to, or is the subject of a sanction issued by, a regulator of the teaching profession in any other country which renders them unable or unsuitable to work at the School. - where the position amounts to 'regulated activity' (see section 7 below) the receipt of an enhanced disclosure from the DBS which the School considers to be satisfactory; - where the position amounts to 'regulated activity' (see section 7 below), confirmation that the applicant is not named on the Children's Barred List ; - information about whether the applicant has ever been subject to a direction under section 142 of the Education Act 2002 which renders them unable or unsuitable to work at the School; - for management positions, information about whether the applicant has ever been referred to the Department for Education, or is the subject of a direction under section 128 of the Education and Skills Act 2008, which renders them unable or unsuitable to work at the School; - confirmation that the applicant is not disqualified from acting as a trustee / governor or senior manager of a charity under the Charities Act 2011 (if applicable, see section 10 below) - verification of the applicant's medical fitness for the role (see section 4 below); and - verification of the applicant's right to work in the UK; and - any further checks which the School decides are necessary as a result of the applicant having lived or worked outside the UK, which may include an overseas criminal records check, certificate of good conduct or professional references.